Your Data

 NHS Scotland uses information from GP patient records to help plan and improve health and care services in Scotland.
 You have a choice about the information from your GP records being used in this way.
 You can opt out from this at any time by contacting the Practice.

-For further information of SPIRE contact NHS Inform on 0800 22 44 88 or visit http://spire.scot/
+For further information of PCIS contact NHS Inform on 0800 22 44 88 or visit the PCIS website.

 Participation in research